OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 or an abstract perceception of the system.
 Architecture is focused on the interactions between the system and its environment whereas design is more focused inwardly.
-The difference between architecture and architecture description is more difficult as the architecture description focuses on the artifacts used to express and document architectures whereas architecture remains abstract.
+The difference between architecture and architecture description is more difficult to determine as the architecture description focuses on the artifacts used to express and document architectures whereas architecture remains abstract.